-Like most people, I am still in the process of learning about diverse perspectives and identities.
-I'm very open to feedback; on this topic (and many others) you can likely teach me as much as, if not more than, I can teach you.
+Like most people, I am still in the process of learning about and from diverse perspectives and identities.
+I'm very open to feedback; this is one of many areas where you can likely teach me as much as, if not more than, I could teach you.